theogiraudet/Bookshelf/docs/modules/move.md

 **`#bs.move:help`**

-Make your entity move exactly the way you want them to!
+Make your entity move exactly the way you want it to!

 ```{image} /_imgs/modules/move.png
 :align: center